Welcome!

 If you have never been to the Wolkberg before, then the following may assist you with planning your first trip:

 The turnoff to the Wolkberg is on the R71 between Pietersburg/Polokwane and Tzaneen, just after Zion City Moria when coming from the Pietersburg/Polokwane side.
 The turnoff is signposted.
 The road is mostly gravel and passes by a few small villages before ascending the mountain.
 Just keep going straight, and once on the mountain keep an eye out for any signs directing you to Serala Forest Station.
-If you're unsure then check the Google Earth Map.
-If you have a GPS, then the road should be marked on it.
+If you're unsure then check the

 At the Serala Forest Station, drive past the campsite and park your vehicle under the shady trees at the office and sign in to the mountain register.
 Sometimes there is nobody available at the office - don't worry, you can always pay when you get back from your hike.
 The cost is nominal - as of 2013 it is something like R10 per person per day.